abdreams/CompetitiveProgramming/README.md

+To align the `PortfolioTable` and `PortfolioDiversity` components side by side, we need to update the CSS to use a flexbox layout with `flex-row` instead of `flex-col`.

-Got it!
-We'll adjust the layout to place the table and the graph in separate containers with some space between them.
+Here's the corrected `Portfolio.jsx` to ensure the table and the portfolio diversity graph are displayed side by side:

-### Step 1: Adjust the Layout in `Portfolio.jsx`
+### Updated `Portfolio.jsx`

-Here's the updated `Portfolio.jsx`:

-#### `pages/Portfolio.jsx`
 ```jsx
 import React, { useState } from 'react';
 import PortfolioTable from '../components/PortfolioTable';